Visit Our Shop

 If I’m accepted for TAC AIR, what is needed upon acceptance?

-Accepted applicants must notify TAC of their official acceptance to be part of TAC AIR no later than June 1st.
+Accepted applicants must notify TAC within one week of acceptance to be part of TAC AIR.
 At this time, you will be required to sign the AIR Contract and submit a tuition deposit of $1200.

 Are there any financial aid options available?

 The Textile Arts Center is committed to fostering diversity, equity, and inclusion in all its programs.
-The TAC Artist In Residence Scholarship will support one artist or designer per cycle who demonstrates commitment to their art practice, identifies with a historically underrepresented community in the arts and/or states the need for financial assistance to participate in the program and advance their artistic practice.
-TAC AIR Scholarship is made possible from donations of TAC AIR and WIP alumni and instructors’ work, WIP workshops and by TAC.
+The TAC Artist In Residence Scholarship Fund will support one artist or designer who identifies as part of a historically marginalized identity or community in the Arts, (i.e class, race, ethnicity, religion, gender, disability, sexuality, age, education) and state the need for financial assistance to participate in the program and advance their artistic practice.
+Applications for the scholarship are submitted along with the program application.

-Since only one artist per cycle will recieve the Residence Scholarship, we encourage applicants to begin researching third-party funding by the time of application, including artist grants, loans, credit, or others.
+Since only one artist per cycle will receive the Residence Scholarship, we encourage applicants to begin researching third-party funding by the time of application, including artist grants, loans, credit, or others.

 Here is a brief list of some places to look for grants and resources: